 The municipal component of the City's overall budget funds both mandatory and optional services.
-The most common municipally funded services include Police, Fire, Pubic Works, Parks & Recreation, Library, etc.
+The most common municipally funded services include Police, Fire, Public Works, Parks & Recreation, Library, etc.

 On or before the second Monday in April, the City Manager submits to the City Council a proposed operating budget for the ensuing fiscal year.
 The proposed operating budget will be made available on this page upon its release.

 The Council holds public meetings and a final budget must be prepared and adopted no later than June 30th.
 Should the Council fail to adopt an operating budget on or before June 30th, by Charter, the budget proposed by the City Manager becomes effective.

 The education component of the City's overall budget funds pre-K through Grade 12 education as well as Adult Education.
 Major components of the budget include employees' salaries and benefits, utilities and maintenance for the eleven schools, supplies and textbooks for the students, transportation, Special Education, etc.

 The School Department Budget is available online via the Bangor School Department website.